Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Introduction

-Our main result is: \begin{theorem} Let $T$ be a singular integral operator given by $T(f) = f*K$, where $K$ is a product kernel (respectively a flag kernel).
-If $T$ is invertible in $L^2(G)$, then its inverse is of the form $T^{-1}(g) = g*L$, where $L$ is a product kernel (respectively a flag kernel). \end{theorem}
+Flag kernels are thus smooth away from the coordinate axis $t_1=0$.
+They also satisfy a cancellation condition defined recursively (see Definition \ref{def FK}).
+Our main result is as follows: \begin{theorem} Let $T$ be a left-invariant singular integral operator given by $T(f) = f*K$, where $K$ is a product kernel (respectively a flag kernel) on a direct product of graded Lie groups $G= G_1 \times \cdots \times G_{\nu}$.
+If $T$ is invertible as an operator on $L^2(G)$, then its inverse is also of the form $T^{-1}(g) = g*L$, where $L$ is a product kernel (respectively a flag kernel). \end{theorem}

-To prove regularity properties of the inverse kernel $L$, we introduce right-invariant differential operators $(I+\mL_{\mu})^{s_{\mu}}$ with which the left-invariant operator $T$ commutes by associativity of convolution: \beq (I+\mL_{\mu})^{s_{\mu}} T = T (I+\mL_{\mu})^{s_{\mu}}. \eeq With these right-invariant differential operators, we construct the central ideas in the proof: the a priori estimates in Proposition \ref{CG lemma PK} and Proposition \ref{CG lemma FK} adapted to product and flag kernels respectively.
-We build upon an estimate by Christ and Geller (see Lemma 5.3 in \cite{CG84}) for homogeneous kernels of degree $-Q_1$ with respect to single-parameter dilations (defined in section $2$).
-Both of our estimates apply for a larger class of kernels which are ``almost homogeneous'' with respect to ``multi-parameter dilations'', namely product kernels and flag kernels accordingly.
+Most operations and operators on $G_1 \times G_2$ do not commute.
+For example, group multiplication and group convolution are both non-commutative.
+Nonetheless, right-invariant operators and left-invariant operators commute by associativity of convolution.
+As such, to prove regularity properties of the inverse $T^{-1}$, we introduce \textit{right-invariant} differential operators $(I+\mL_{\mu})^{s_{\mu}}$ on each factor space $G_{\mu}$ with which the \textit{left-invariant} operator $T$ commutes: \beq (I+\mL_{\mu})^{s_{\mu}} T = T (I+\mL_{\mu})^{s_{\mu}}, \eeq for $\mu =1, 2$.
+To construct the central ideas in our proof, we extend a single-parameter \textit{a priori estimate} by Christ and Geller (see Lemma 5.3 in \cite{CG84}) to the multi-parameter setting.
+The key idea in our proof are the \textit{a priori estimates} in Proposition \ref{CG lemma PK} and Proposition \ref{CG lemma FK} which apply to a larger class of not necessarily homogeneous multi-parameter singular integrals, namely operators given by group convolution on the right with a product kernel or a flag kernel.

-\begin{remark} \cite{K16} used representation theory in the particular setting of the Heisenberg group to prove the inverse problem for flag kernels.
-We instead construct a key estimate \eqref{key estimate FK} in the more general setting of graded Lie groups without using representation theory. \end{remark}